-Cryptanthus warasii (Earth Star) is a rare terrestrial bromeliad that grows into a large, spiraling rosette of thin, sharply, recurved, silver leaves…
+Cryptanthus warasii (Earth Star) is a rare terrestrial bromeliad that grows into a large spiraling rosette of thin, silvery gray, sharply…

 Cryptanthus is a genus of flowering plants in the family Bromeliaceae, containing over 100 species that are native to South America.
 More specifically, they can be found growing on Brazil's rain forest floors.
 Plants in this genus are unique in that they only grow terrestrially.